 I personally take melatonin everyday to help me fall asleep and stay asleep.
 It helps me sleep better and feel more rested in the mornings.

 If you’ve never taken any before, I would start with a low dose, about 3 mg.
 They make up to 10mg, but I would be careful because if you take too much the sleepiness could continue into the next day.

 Tea is great for relaxing and unwinding.
 And there are so many sleep varieties that you are bound to find one to fit your taste.

 My favorite tea for relaxation is Sleepy Time Tea.
 It has valerian in it, which promotes sleep.
 The taste is very mild to me, and I usually add a bit of honey to mine to help sweeten it a little.

+If you’ve ever googled how to fall asleep fast then you’ve probably seen lavender mentioned at least once.
 The most common way to use lavender is aromatherapy.
-Essential oils, candles, sprays, etc. I’ve also seen lavender scented lotions and oils to apply before bed.
+Essential oils, candles, sprays, etc. You can even find lavender lotions and other body products to apply before bed.

-If you’ve never done yoga before, you should!
-It’s so relaxing and your body just feels so relaxed afterwards.
+Many people think of yoga as a form of exercise, and while it is a great way to exercise, it’s also a great way to relax!
 It’s a great way to release the stress and get ready for bed.
 There are even specific poses that are great for promoting sleep and relaxation.

 Limit Screen Time

 This is a hard one for most people.
 I am guilty of it too!
 I will usually scroll through my phone or watch TV before falling asleep.

 Now, some people don’t have a problem with putting their phone away and keeping the TV off before bed.
 If you can, that’s great!
 But I am just not that person.
 To me, those things allow me to really take my mind off of the day and allow my brain to relax and not have to think or worry about anything.